kreait/firebase-php/docs/setup.rst

 In order to access a Firebase project using a server SDK, you must authenticate your requests to Firebase with `Service Account credentials <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_.

+The SDK is able to auto-discover the Service Account for your project in the following conditions:

+#.
+Your application runs on Google Cloud Engine.

+#.
+The path to the JSON key file or a JSON string (not recommended) is provided by a
+   ``GOOGLE_APPLICATION_CREDENTIALS`` variable.

+#.
+The JSON Key file is located in Google's "well known path"

+   * on Linux/MacOS: ``$HOME/.config/gcloud/application_default_credentials.json``
+   * on Windows: ``$APPDATA/gcloud/application_default_credentials.json``

-To authenticate a service account and authorize it to access Firebase services, you must generate a private key file in JSON format.
+If auto-discovery is not wanted, you can generate a private key file in JSON format and provide it to the factory directly.
 To generate a private key file for your service account:

 1. Open https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk and select
    the project you want to generate a private key file for.